Quota or Reservation System in India: History & Present

-Supreme Court of India has already made it clear that no state should pass the 50% barrier in the reservation and in past it reminded state to follow its guidelines.
+Supreme Court of India has already made it clear that no state should pass the 50% barrier in the reservation and in past it reminded the state to follow its guidelines.
 Despite warning from apex court many times different state governments have tried to cross this limit.
-Two of Indian states (Tamil Nadu & Rajasthan) have already crossed this limit.
-Most of the times false promises are being made during the election to generate vote bank even though the MP’s and MLA’s know that the implementation is not possible according to the constitution of India.
-Here is the status of reservation in various Indian state and instances when they tried to cross the 50% cap.
+Two Indian states (Tamil Nadu & Rajasthan) have already crossed this limit.
+Most of the time false promises are being made during the election to generate vote bank even though the MP’s and MLA’s know that the implementation is not possible according to the constitution of India.
+Here is the status of reservation in various Indian states and instances when they tried to cross the 50% cap.

 - In 2007 UP government under Mayawati proposed reservation in promotions but Allahabad High Court struck down the policy terming it as unconstitutional.

-- Indian Government announced a sub-quota of 4.5% for minorities (Muslim Community) just before the U.P election but it was struck down by Election Commission of India.
+- Indian Government announced a sub-quota of 4.5% for minorities (Muslim Community) just before the U.P election but it was struck down by the Election Commission of India.

 - Andhra Pradesh Government introduced 4% reservations for Muslims in 2004 but it was quashed by Andhra Pradesh High Court.